Bitcoin Pizza Day: The $600 Million Snack That Changed Everything

 The Culture of Pizza Day

-Related Post: Why I Believe Cryptocurrency Will Change the World
+Why I Believe Cryptocurrency Will Change the World

 This story (and everything that’s happened since) is exactly why I wrote this post about why I believe cryptocurrency will change the world.

-Because crypto isn’t just about coins and tokens.
-It’s about control, accessibility, freedom, and flipping the financial status quo on its head.
+Because crypto isn’t just about coins and tokens, it’s about control, accessibility, freedom, and flipping the financial status quo on its head.

-Bitcoin Pizza Day was proof-of-concept.
-Everything since has been proof-of-impact.
+Bitcoin Pizza Day was proof-of-concept, everything since has been proof-of-impact.

 What Would You Have Done?

-And in a way, that pizza order was a kind of generosity.
-A gift to the future.
 Laszlo put action to belief, and that’s something most people never do.

-What are you holding onto that might be worth a lot more, not in dollars, but in legacy?
+So before you laugh too hard, ask yourself: what are you holding onto that might be worth a lot more, not in dollars, but in legacy?

 Happy Bitcoin Pizza Day